Semeru Volcano | Dr John Seach

 2022 Eruption

 A large explosive eruption occurred on 4 December 2022.
-Ash emissions reached an altitude of 50,000 ft.
-Pyroclastic flows extended 13 km S and SE.
-The alert status was raised to maximum level 4.
+Ash emissions reached 15 km (50,000 ft) altitude.
+Pyroclastic flows extended up to 13 km S and SE.
+Hundreds evacuated due to heavy ashfall and subsequent lahars.
+No fatalities reported.

 2021 Eruption